BUEB Main page

 Department of Pedagogy

 There are two branches in the Teacher of Economics training at the university: Tourism-Catering and Commerce and Marketing.
 The Department is responsible for organising the entrance examinations for the teacher training courses, teaching the theoretical and practical pedagogical-psychological subjects that are part of teacher training, organising, and managing the teaching practice in the final semester, and organising and conducting the final examinations.
-The Teacher of Economics Programme is currently a 4-semester correspondence course, open to BSc or MSc level economics or a Vocational Instruction in Business (BA) graduates.
-For those who have obtained a college-level teacher qualification in previous decades, the training period is 3-semesters.
+The Teacher of Economics Programme is currently a 3-semester-correspondence course, open to BSc or MSc level economics or a Vocational Instruction in Business (BA) graduates.
 The aim of the programme is to deepen the professional theoretical and methodological knowledge acquired in the framework of the undergraduate programme in economics, as well as to prepare students for teaching economics, courses and modules related to their specialisation and solving pedagogical and psychological tasks related to teaching.

-The duration of the part-time Vocational Technical Instructor BA programme is 6-semesters.
+The duration of the part-time Vocational Technical Instructor BA programme is 6 semesters.
 Candidates with a vocational secondary school diploma or a certificate issued under the framework of the National Qualifications Register in commerce or tourism and catering and at least 2 years' professional experience corresponding to their qualification may be admitted to this course.
-The aim of the training is to train business teachers who are prepared to teach, organise, conduct, and manage related professional sessions in regular and non-regular vocational education and training in the relevant specialisation in the field of commerce or catering and tourism, in accordance with the National Qualifications Register, and to meet the competence requirements of teachers and to continue their studies in a master’s degree course.
+The aim of the training is to train business teachers who are prepared to teach, organise, conduct, and manage related professional sessions in regular and non-regular vocational education and training in the relevant specialisation in the field of commerce or catering and tourism, in accordance with the Register of Vocational Occupations, and to meet the competence requirements of teachers and to continue their studies in a master’s degree course.

 The Community Coordination degree programme lasts 6 semesters, both full-time and part-time.
 The two specialisations are Cultural Community Coordination and Human Development.
 Admission requirements are a school-leaving certificate with the examination of at least one of the following high school subjects taken at an advanced level: biology, Hungarian language and literature, mathematics, social studies, history, a foreign language (English, French, German, Russian).
 The aim of the BA program is to train community coordinators and community development professionals performing cultural, human, community-based social and economic organisational work, who are able to manage cultural, religious, civil, entrepreneurial and non-profit organisations, state or municipal institutions, integrated, multifunctional organisations, institutions, and who are able to organise the provision of public services at local and community level in connection with the development of the social and economic situation of culture, youth and adult education, and to manage these services at specific levels of institutions.